Wall Street Pummels Applied Genetic Technologies Corporation (AGTC) After Recent Earnings Report

 AGTC’s Market Performance

-AGTC stocks went down by -6.02% for the week, with a monthly drop of -16.12% and a quarterly performance of -11.36%, while its annual performance rate touched -36.23%.
-The volatility ratio for the week stands at 4.57% while the volatility levels for the past 30 days are set at 5.41% for Applied Genetic Technologies Corporation.
-The simple moving average for the period of the last 20 days is -12.27% for AGTC stocks with a simple moving average of -23.85% for the last 200 days.
+AGTC stocks went up by 4.81% for the week, with a monthly drop of -11.71% and a quarterly performance of 8.29%, while its annual performance rate touched -34.78%.
+The volatility ratio for the week stands at 6.29% while the volatility levels for the past 30 days are set at 5.56% for Applied Genetic Technologies Corporation.
+The simple moving average for the period of the last 20 days is -0.17% for AGTC stocks with a simple moving average of -16.39% for the last 200 days.

 Analysts’ Opinion of AGTC